Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 7. Offer incentives to donate

 Donating feels good.
 Add to that serotonin boost by offering incentives to donate to your organization.
-If you are doing a massive fundraiser that will significantly impact your organization, you could offer to commemorate the most significant contributors on one of your office walls.
-If you are sending out email newsletters, you could list the top 3 donors, making recognition the incentive.
+If you are doing a massive fundraiser to impact your organization significantly, you could offer to commemorate the most significant contributors on one of your office walls.
+If you send out email newsletters, you could list the top 3 donors, making recognition the incentive.

 Vouchers, custom t-shirts, mugs, etc. are options you could explore.